artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 a collection of characters.
 They `"look like this"`.
 This [5m video](https://www.youtube.com/watch?v=czTWbdwbt7E) is a good primer if you want to learn more.)

-Both of these variables contain a string, but the difference is that in Java the variable can _only ever contain a
-\_string_, because that's what we said when we created the variable.
+Both of these variables contain a string, but the difference is that in Java the variable can _only_ ever contain a _string_, because that's what we said when we created the variable.
 In JS the variable can change to be _anything_, like a number, or a list of dates.

-There are many values which can go into a variable, and `var` accepts all of them in JS.
-In Java though, we have to say upfront what can be inside that variable, which is only strings, so:
+To illustrate:

 ```js
 // Before in JS